angular/angular/src/lib/table/table.md

 Since the table optimizes for performance, it will not automatically check for changes to the data array.
-Instead, when objects are added, removed, or moved on the data array, you can trigger an update to the table's rendered rows by calling its `renderRows()` function.
+Instead, when objects are added, removed, or moved on the data array, you can trigger an update to the table's rendered rows by calling its `renderRows()` method.

 While an array is the _simplest_ way to bind data into the data source, it is also the most limited.
 For more complex applications, using a `DataSource` instance